nus-cs2030/1920-s2/contents/guides/settingUpLabEnv.md

 <img src = "images/ubuntu01.png" width="80%"/>

-3) Unfortunately, you will need to install the jdk package onto your Ubuntu environment. <br /> To do so, type in ```sudo apt install openjdk-11-jdk-headless```.
+3) You are now ready to install the jdk package onto your Ubuntu environment. <br /> To do so, type in ```sudo apt install openjdk-11-jdk-headless```.

 <img src = "images/ubuntu02.png" width="80%"/>